 If you’re a dad and a sports fan, I already know two things about you:

-- From the moment you became a father, you started planning your kid’s first trip to the stadium
+- From the moment you became a father, you started planning your kid’s NBA first game, live at the stadium.

 Growing up, I was lucky enough to have a father that brought me along to several different spectacles and games.
 One of the first I can remember was some iteration of the long-defunct Grand Prix of Miami.